amandoabreu/amandoabreu.github.io/index.markdown

 hello: "Hey there!"
 ---

 I'm a generalist with an affinity for technology, people, and all in-betweens.
-I write about things sometimes.